OSGeo/gdal/doc/source/drivers/vector/gml.rst

       Whether to use schema imports in XSD files so that the feature types corresponding to imported schema can be detected.

+-  .. oo:: OGR_SCHEMA
+      :choices: <filename>|<json string>
+      :since: 3.9.4

+      Secifies the schema to use for creating the layer.
+The schema can be specified as a filename or as a JSON string.
+      This option is only available when opening a GML file for reading.

 .. note::

   When changing the value of most of the above options, it is recommended to